SciML/SciMLBenchmarks.jl/README.md

 - The choice of global versus local optimization make a huge difference in the timings.
 BBO tends to find the correct solution for a global optimization setup.
 For local optimization, most methods in NLopt, like :LN_BOBYQA, solve the problem very fast but require a good initial condition.
-- The different backends options available for Bayesian method offer some tradeoffs beteween time, accuracy and control.
+- The different backends options available for Bayesian method offer some tradeoffs between time, accuracy and control.
 It is observed that sufficiently high accuracy can be observed with any of the backends with the fine tuning of stepsize, constraints on the parameters, tightness of the priors and number of iterations being passed.